hpi-schul-cloud/nuxt-client/docs/0-GettingStarted.md

 - change some other things
 - refactor some existing things

-# I dont need to mention tests, changes that didnt make it to main, linter, or other fixups
+# We dont need to mention tests, changes that didnt make it to main, linter, or other fixups
 # only leave lines that are relevant changes compared to main
 # comments like this will not actually show up in the git history
 ```